William Cameron Forbes: Japan

 Forbes was nominated by President Hoover and confirmed as United States Ambassador to Japan.
 He served from 1930 to 1932.
 He was reluctant to enter the post, and during his tenure frequently clashed with Henry Stimson as militarism became a dominant ideology in Japan.

 In early personal correspondence, Forbes identified himself as a "fish out of water" at the Embassy in Tokyo.
+As the first ambassador to occupy a newly built embassy compound that was completed in 1931, he faulted the ambassador's residence for its shortage of bedrooms and baths and complained to architect Antonin Raymond that, as a polo enthusiast, "he could not bring his horse into the living room to show his guests, as he was accustomed to do in his establishment in the United States."
 In his first year as ambassador, he spent much time travelling through Asia and pursuing leisure activities.
 However, the Mukden Incident forced him to return to his diplomatic responsibilities.
 Forbes frequently deprecated protestations sent by Secretary Stimson and other elements critical of Japan's actions, seeking to ensure stability in the US-Japan relationship.
 In the face of militarist ascendance following the 1932 general election, he was still reluctant to lodge complaints not backed by real force.
 Nonetheless, he "castigated" Japan's withdrawal from the League of Nations during the Manchurian Crisis, due to his belief that Japan's unilateral action might have generated less uproar if it had acknowledged certain League guidelines.

 Personal financial pressures resulting from the Great Depression and failing health resulted in his resignation in March 1932.
 Shortly after his resignation, he told a close friend that his "principal stunt" as ambassador had been "trying to keep the United States from being too insistent upon checking Japan".
 Although Forbes' short, quiescent tenure in Japan has been identified by some as absent-minded, others have characterized it as characteristic of not-yet-formalized realist principles.
-He also presided over the construction of a new embassy complex in Tokyo, designed by Harold Van Buren Magonigle.

 In 1935, Forbes headed an American Economic Mission to Japan and China to promote good business relations.
 In 1935, Forbes met with the Japanese Minister of Commerce and Industry, Machida Chūji, to renegotiate agreements that would improve commercial relations between the two nations.